Resources for Medical Schools During the COVID-19 Pandemic

-Latest Guidance from the AAMC on Medical Students’ Activities
+Latest Guidance from the AAMC on Medical Students’ Educational Activities

 The AAMC has developed guidance in support of medical student, resident, and applicant participation in demonstrations and other forms of peaceful public protest against police brutality and systemic racism.
 This guidance is intended for medical school administrators, the admissions community, and residency program directors for their consideration as they review and refine their communications and processes for the upcoming selection cycles.
 (Last updated July 7, 2020)

 The Coalition for Physician Accountability, of which the AAMC is a member, released recommendations on three major issues that applicants and training programs are facing as they prepare for the 2020-21 residency cycle: away rotations, in-person interviews for residency, and the ERAS timeline.
 (Last updated May 11, 2020)